 Components of population change

-The main component of population growth in Somerset is a net inflow of people migrating from other parts of the country, in 2018 this was about 3,900 people and accounts for 75% of the gross population increases.
-There is also a net inflow of people migrating to Somerset from outside of the UK, in 2018 this was about 1,300 people.
+The main component of population growth in Somerset is a net inflow of people migrating from other parts of the country, in 2019 this was about 3,500 people.
+There is also a net inflow of people migrating to Somerset from outside of the UK, in 2019 this was about 200 people.

 You can see is the chart below that these components change over time with both internal and international net migration dropping considerably in 2009 before rising again.
 Internal migration has had the biggest effect on population growth since at least 2001 and there had been a negative natural change in 12 of the 17 years.